hackforla/CivicTechJobs/README.md

 ### As a developer:

-Please visit our [CONTRIBUTING.md](https://github.com/hackforla/CivicTechJobs/blob/main/CONTRIBUTING.md) for information on contributing as a developer, installation instructions, and links to helpful documentation.
+Please visit our [CONTRIBUTING.md](https://github.com/hackforla/CivicTechJobs/blob/main/CONTRIBUTING.md) for information on contributing as a developer, installing and running this project locally, and our architecture.

 ### Submitting a Bug